JoseALermaIII/clashcallerbot-reddit/docs/source/about/faqs.rst

 Do PMs work?
 ------------

-No, they don't.
-Everyone needs to see what you called so they know not to attack it.
+Kind of.
+Everyone needs to see what you called so they know not to attack it, so you cannot directly set a call via PM.

+However, **ClashCallerBot** can execute certain commands from the comment replies.

 What options does it have?
 --------------------------